WeareJH/grunt-force-semver/README.md

 ... which means that if someone on your team bumps a major version of `autoprefixer` for example, the build will fail early and you'll be presented with a nice error message explaining the problem.

+## Contributions

+You should only edit files in `es6-src` as the source code for this module is written in ES6.
+Run `npm run es6` following any changes to have it compiled back down into ES5